Delta Force (2025 video game): Release

+Collaboration

+Delta Force has collaborated with Norwegian DJ Alan Walker, the mobile game Arknights, the Saw series, the action-adventure game Tomb Raider, among many others.
+Recent collaboration announcements include the Tom Clancy's Rainbow Six Siege collaboration, including a Doc Skin for Stinger, a Vigil skin for Nox and a Montagne skin for Sineva.

 Reception

 Delta Force received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Justin Koreis from IGN felt that the game was competent and wrote that Delta Force was "both a good large-scale PvP shooter and a serviceable extraction shooter, even if neither half stands out".
 Rick Lane from Eurogamer also praised Warfare and Operations, describing them as "meticulously designed and undeniably entertaining", though he lamented that the game was not innovative and too conservative in its design.
 However, he strongly criticized the Black Hawk Down campaign, calling it "atrocious" and adding that it was nearly impossible to play the campaign alone.